What Is Home Care?

 In the face of rising health care costs, in-home care is providing quality care for less.
 Our healthcare system is experiencing budgetary problems unlike ever before.
 Alternate options like home care are providing a way to circumvent or alleviate the burdens with which our government is grappling.

-Typically, home care services are paid for by the patient and/or the patient’s family.
+Typically, home care services are paid for by the patient and the patient’s family.
 However, many public programs like Medicare and Medicaid can cover some service providers.
 Home care providers that do not meet the requirements of these public services may have to be paid out-of-pocket.

 Where Would You Rather Live?

-Would you rather live in your own home or a nursing home?
+Would you prefer to live in your own home or a nursing home?
 AARP finds that 90% of Americans want to stay at home, and who can blame them?
 In-home care gives families peace of mind while allowing the elderly to age in a healthy way at home.
 At a retirement home, residents are confined to schedules and must adapt to living in a strange, new environment.
 The stress of moving to a new home could invite unwelcome anxiety and potentially illness.
 Moving away could isolate a senior from familiar faces, which is the last thing they would want or need.